-For audio processing and transformation, we use Torchaudio\footnote{https://pytorch.org/audio/stable/index.html}, a library for audio and signal processing with Pytorch \footnote{https://pytorch.org/}.
+We use Torchaudio for audio processing and normalization.
 The values of loaded audio are automatically normalized between -1 and 1.
-As users record with different device microphones, the sample rate is not consistent across all recordings.
 We resample all recordings with two sample rates; 44100 Hz and 8000 Hz.
 The DeiT-S/16 uses a sample rate of 44100 Hz while the wav2vec model uses a sample rate of 8000 Hz.
-We decide to use only four seconds of each recording, which is an optimal value for getting best results after we finetune with different ones.
-In terms of spectrogram transformation, we take the Mel-spectrogram with 128 Mel filterbanks operating on 1025 frequency bins, \textit{i.e.}, FFT size of 2048, window size of 2048, and hop size of 1024.
-We perform on-the-fly data augmentation during training.
+We decide to use only the four seconds of each recording, which is found by finetuning different lengths.
+In terms of spectrogram transformation, we take the Mel-spectrogram with 128 Mel filterbanks operating in 1025 frequency bins, \textit{i.e.}, FFT size of 2048, window size of 2048, and hop size of 1024.
+We perform data augmentation on-the-fly during training.
 For each training audio, we randomly select a continuous 4-second interval out of the first 5 seconds of the recording to ensure a slight variation.
 However, during evaluation, we select the first 4 seconds in the audio.
 We investigate many audio augmentation techniques such as pitch shift, time stretch, or masking, but not all prove helpful in our tasks.
 Ultimately, only amplitude scaling, time and frequency masking are retained.
-In the amplitude scaling, we randomly inject an amplitude gain between 0.9 and 1.3 on waveform.
+In the amplitude scaling, we randomly inject an amplitude gain between 0.9 and 1.3 on the waveform.
 Amplitude scaling is always performed before spectrogram transformation in case the spectrogram representation is used.
-For spectrogram, we apply random time and frequency masking with a length of 10.
-This augmentation randomly sets consecutive blocks of size 10 in time or frequency bins to the value of 0 to help the network be robust to deformation in time and frequency direction.
+For the spectrogram, we additionally apply random time and frequency masking with a length of 10.